1. General information

 To be considered as co-funding the contribution need to be directly linked to the budgetary framework provided and be an integral part of the application and the specific activities within this and provided before or during the implementation period.
 In-kind contributions, such as use of space, staff time or equipment, is not considered as co-funding.

 85% of grants are paid as advance payment.
-The remaining part is paid after an activity report (content and financial) has been submitted.
+The remaining part is paid after an activity report (content and financial) has been submitted and approved.

 Decisions on grants are based on the quality of the application and the following criteria for support:

-Decisions can be expected no later than 8 weeks after the deadline of application.
+Decisions can be expected no later than 6 weeks after the deadline of submitting an application.

 All applicants will be informed about the outcome of the selection process.
 The decisions cannot be subject to appeal.

-A grant should be used within twelve months after notification.
+A grant should be used within twelve months after signing a contract.

 All programme participants are to report on and evaluate their experiences.